awsdocs/amazon-ec2-user-guide-windows/doc_source/send_logs_to_cwl_gs.md

 1. \(Optional\) To specify a dimension for your metric, type a dimension name and value for `DimensionName` and `DimensionValue`\.
 These parameters provide another view when listing metrics\.
 You can also use the same dimension for multiple metrics so that you can view all metrics belonging to a specific dimension\.

 **Note**
-If the SSM Agent or the CloudWatch plugin is stopped, performance counter data is not logged in CloudWatch\.
+If SSM Agent or the CloudWatch plugin is stopped, performance counter data is not logged in CloudWatch\.
 This behavior is different than custom logs or Windows Event logs\.
-Custom logs and Windows Event logs preserve performance counter data and upload it to CloudWatch after the SSM Agent or the CloudWatch plugin is available\.
+Custom logs and Windows Event logs preserve performance counter data and upload it to CloudWatch after SSM Agent or the CloudWatch plugin is available\.

 **To send Windows application event log data to CloudWatch Logs**